 Aluminium enters the brain in measurable quantities, even when trace levels are contained in a glass of tap water.
 Other sources of bioavailable aluminium include baking powder, antacids and aluminium products used for general food preparation and storage (over 12 months, aluminium levels in soft drink packed in aluminium cans rose from 0.05 to 0.9 mg/l).
-[Walton, J and Bryson-Taylor, D. - Chemistry in Australia, August 1995] On the basis, primarily, of animal experiments, concern has been expressed by at least one classification body that the material may produce carcinogenic or mutagenic effects; in respect of the available information, however, there presently exists inadequate data for making a satisfactory assessment.

-Prolonged or repeated exposure to benzyl alcohol may cause allergic contact dermatitis.
+[Walton, J and Bryson-Taylor, D. - Chemistry in Australia, August 1995] There are reports of lung damage due to excessive inhalation of aluminia dust.
+Ingestion of large amounts of aluminium hydroxide for prolonged periods may cause phosphate depletion, especially if phosphate intake is low.
+This may cause loss of appetite, muscle weakness, muscular disease and even softening of the bones.
+These effects have not been reported in people occupationally exposed to aluminium hydroxide.
+Prolonged or repeated skin contact may cause drying with cracking, irritation and possible dermatitis following.